Will the Bipartisan Infrastructure Bill Breach the Debt Ceiling?

 If the bipartisan infrastructure bill were signed into law today, the Secretary of the Treasury would be caught between two contradictory laws: 31 U.S.C. §3101, which states that “The face amount of obligations issued” shall not exceed the debt ceiling, and the aforementioned 26 U.S.C. §9602, which gives the Secretary the duty to invest the new $118 billion in Highway Trust Fund deposits into interest-bearing Treasury obligations.

-If the Secretary obeys the Trust Fund law, the new deposit causes a $93 billion breach in the debt ceiling (the $118 billion transfer minus yesterday evening’s $25 billion headroom).
+If the Secretary obeys the Trust Fund law, the new deposit causes a $93 billion breach in the debt ceiling (the $118 billion transfer minus yesterday evening’s $25 million headroom).

 A more likely option would be for the Secretary to delay the investment and just keep the $118 billion transfer as cash, not bearing any interest, until the debt ceiling is lifted.